Chironix/gradprogram2021/README.md

 # It Contains:
     0. What's this even for?
     1. The "Finders Keepers" problem
-    2. The "Creepy Stalker" problem
-    3. Some helpful notes, links and hints
+    2. Some helpful notes, links and hints
-    4. Specifics about deployment (i.e your restrictions)
+    3. Specifics about deployment (i.e your restrictions)

 ## How did I get here?